-See in Glossary 2D__ component is a Collider for use with 2D physics.
-The Collider’s shape is defined by a freeform edge made of line segments, so you can adjust it to fit the shape of the SpriteA 2D graphic objects.
+See in Glossary 2D component is a Collider that interacts with the 2D physics system.
+The Collider’s shape is a freeform edge made of line segments that you can adjust to fit the shape of a SpriteA 2D graphic objects.
 If you are used to working in 3D, Sprites are essentially just standard textures but there are special techniques for combining and managing sprite textures for efficiency and convenience during development.
 More info

-See in Glossary graphic with great precision.
-Note that this Collider’s edge need not completely enclose an area (unlike the similar Polygon Collider 2D), and for example can be a straight line or an L-shape.
+See in Glossary or any other shape.
+The __Collider__’s start and end points do not need to meet or completely enclose an area to function (unlike the Polygon Collider 2D), and can form a straight line or other single edge shape.

 |Points||Non-editable information about the complexity of the generated collider.|